orenbenkiki/dynamake/docs/tutorial.rst

 Exists Outputs and Inputs
 -------------------------

-If an output or a dependency is annotated as :py:func:`exists`, then DynaMake will ignore its modification time and only considers whether the file exists or not.
+If an output or a dependency is annotated as :py:func:`dynamake.exists`, then DynaMake will ignore its modification time and only considers whether the file exists or not.
 That is, ``require(exists(dependency))`` will trigger rebuilding the dependency if it does not exist, but will not rebuild it if it exists regardless of the modification time of its dependencies.
 Specifying ``output=exists(target)`` instructs DynaMake to skip updating the modification time of the target to